sqall01/alertR/sensorClientPing/README.md

 alertR Sensor Client Ping
 ======

-This client is specialized to just ping a server as sensors and informing the alertR server if a sensor has triggered and/or the state of a sensor has changed.
-This means it checks if a configured server is reachable via ping.
+This client is specialized to just ping a server as a sensor and informing the alertR server if a pinged host is reachable or not.
 The sensor is triggered if the server is not reachable or a time out occur.

 How to use it?